syncfusion-content/asp.netmvc-docs/aspnetmvc/ColorPicker/Knockout-Binding.md

 <http://help.syncfusion.com/aspnetmvc/colorpicker/knockout-binding>

-1. The following example depicts how you can bind data to the ColorPicker widget through knockoutJS support that enables and populates data to a ColorPicker widget based on the value set to the other ColorPicker widget.
+1. The following example depicts how you can bind data to the ColorPicker widget through KnockoutJS support that enables and populates data to a ColorPicker widget based on the value set to the other ColorPicker widget.

 {% highlight CSHTML %}